rbuurma/rise-23/Text Exercises/TextExercise2.md

 #### Step 1

-Go to http://voyant-tools.org/ and upload the clean copy of *Pamela* you can find on Github and in our "Excercise Supplementary Materials" Dropbox folder.
+Go to http://voyant-tools.org/ and upload the clean copy of *Pamela* you can find on Github and in our "Exercise Materials" Dropbox folder.
 (Note that the plain-text copy of *Pamela* we are using is drawn from [this](http://www.gutenberg.org/cache/epub/6124/pg6124.txt) Project Gutenberg text.
 Take a quick look at it - what edition does it seem to be based on?
 We will tackle questions to do with text preparation and cleaning in a future assignment, but it's worth giving them a thought now.)

 When you have uploaded, press "reveal" and a new window will open.
 Note that if you mouse over the right-hand corner of the blue bar at the top of the page and click the arrow icon, it will give you a url that will save this state of Voyant for you to return to.